TortoiseWolfe/rn_Turtorial_Outline/Phase_08_Admin_merged.md

     insert into public.profiles (user_id, display_name, role)
     values (new.id, '', 'admin');
   else
-    -- All subsequent users are 'user'
+    -- All subsequent users are user
     insert into public.profiles (user_id, display_name, role)
     values (new.id, '', 'user');
   end if;